Russian Director Kirill Serebrennikov Found Guilty Of “Fraud” By Moscow Court

 Supporters of Serebrennikov claim the decision is politically motivated.
 Yesterday, the European Film Awards published a statement backed by numerous film lobbying bodies that called for the immediate dropping of charges and said they were “a thinly veiled way to retaliate against Serebrennikov for his political criticism”.

 The director will be sentenced later today (June 26).
-Prosecutors have called for a six-year prison sentence and similar terms for his co-defendants, Sofia Apfelbaum, Alexei Malobrodsky, and Yuri Itin.
+Prosecutors have called for a six-year prison sentence and similar terms for his co-defendants Alexei Malobrodsky, and Yuri Itin.
+The judge ruled a fourth defendant, Sofia Apfelbaum, was “unaware of the fraud”, according to AFP.

 Related Story